turulomio/eml_rename/README.md

 - If 'YYYYMMDD HHMM [From]' format is detected the script won't rename the file.
 With this feature user can change subject manually and the script won't overwrite it.
 - If you use --force parameter the script will overwrite all files even they have the 'YYYYMMDD HHMM [From]' format.
 - Length of the new name will have 120 character as maximum, although you can change it with the --length parameter
+- --save parameters renames files.
+If you don't use this parameter it will only pretend the result

 ## Changelog